 For seamless progress from summer into autumn, pull up summer lettuces as soon as they flower.
 Work in fresh compost with a fork to revive the soil, then replant with pre-sown or shop-bought plugs of hardy salads.

-Also, in August, begin sowing salads for overwintering.
+You can also sow salads in August, for overwintering.
 Sow through to mid-September so they reach perfect picking size before the cold slows growth.
 You can sow other crops too - discover veg crops to sow in August.

-Grow the salads in a raised bed, as below, divided into sections for different varieties, to make it easier to protect crops from the cold.
-They'll survive chilly weather outside, but use cloches and fleece to keep your salad leaves looking fresh and pristine.
+Grow the salads in a raised bed, divided into sections for different varieties, to make it easier to protect crops from the cold.
+They'll survive chilly weather outside, but use cloches and fleece in colder weather to keep your salad leaves looking fresh and pristine.

-Discover salad crops to sow in August, below.
+Discover salad crops to sow or plant out in August, below.